kite-sdk/kite/src/site/markdown/index.md

 # Cloudera Development Kit

-The Cloudera Development Kit, or CDK for short, is a set of libraries, tools, and documentation focused on making it easier to build systems on top of the Hadoop ecosystem.
+The Cloudera Development Kit, or CDK for short, is a set of libraries, tools, examples, and documentation focused on making it easier to build systems on top of the Hadoop ecosystem.

+The goals of the CDK are:

+* Codify expert patterns and practices for building data-oriented systems and applications.
+* Let developers focus on business logic, not plumbing or infrastructure.
+* Provide smart defaults for platform choices.
+* Support piecemeal adoption via loosely-coupled modules.

 This project is organized into modules.
 Modules may be independent or have dependencies on other modules within the CDK.
 When possible, dependencies on